Knowledge Management Strategies in 2025: Value, Key Components, and Development

 • Employees waste hours per week trying to track down information.
 We need a searchable platform that reduces the time it takes to find information.

-• When employees leave the company or move to a new role, knowledge is lost.
-We need clear processes to have employees document and share their knowledge.
+When employees leave the company or move to a new role, knowledge is lost.
+We need clear processes to have employees and subject matter experts document and share their knowledge.

-Once you know what challenges you’re trying to solve, you can start setting goals around them.
+Once you know what challenges you’re trying to solve, you can start setting goals and objectives around them.
 Your goals should be SMART: specific, measurable, attainable, relevant, and time-bound.
 You should also determine your key performance indicators (KPIs).
-These will be metrics that help you measure your success.
+These metrics will help you measure your success.
 For example, if you have a goal around reducing the time employees spend searching for information, one of your KPIs might be the average hours saved per employee per month.

 Conduct a knowledge audit to identify all your organization’s knowledge assets, where they live, and who has access (consider bringing together a team to divide and conquer this project).
-This will help you identify current obstacles (e.g., are some teams unable to access certain assets they need?), devise a plan to migrate assets to a centralized location, and uncover knowledge gaps you need to fill through new content creation.
+This will help you identify current obstacles (e.g., inability to access certain assets when needed).
+Devise a plan to migrate assets to a centralized location and uncover knowledge gaps you need to fill through new content creation.

 Identify stakeholders from different teams who understand the value of knowledge management and are interested in working cross-functionally to improve your company’s KM efforts.
 Make sure they have the bandwidth (and willingness) to commit to participating in your KM initiative, and then establish a regular cadence for the team to meet.
-Make sure each meeting is as productive as possible by assigning action items based on your goals.
+Each meeting must be as productive as possible by assigning action items based on your goals.

 6. Measure and Adapt